DavesjoshinWDS/theme-easy-journal/README.md

 A journal like theme with high readability.

 # Features/ToDos
+- Finish header logo and nav placement
-- Add highlight styles to WP WYSIWYG
+- Add highlight colors to highlight component
-- Add ACF
-- Add Theme Options field group
 - Add ability to toggle between serif/san-serif for whole theme
+- Add copy code button to code element (js)

 # wd_s <!-- omit in toc -->